Compynerd255/gamblers-sampler/README.md

 ISampler gamblers_d20 = Samplers.GamblersD20();
 ```

-Or, create your own with a custom set of outcomes:
+Or, create your own with a custom set of outcomes and adjustment parameter.
+The weights can be arbitrarily set (and can even be irrational values with no adverse performance penalty!)
+and the weight will be multiplied by the adjustment parameter each time the outcome is sampled:
 ```
 using Betafreak.GamblersSampler;
 ISampler gamblers_name_picker = new GamblersSampler<string>(